jawj/hextreme/README.md

 * Multi-byte reads, writes and lookups using `Uint16Array` and `Uint32Array`
 * A little bit of loop unrolling (which makes a real difference in Chrome/V8)

 No external dependencies.
 4KB zipped.
-Exports ESM, CJS, and TypeScript types.
+ESM and CJS exports, plus TypeScript types.

 ## Performance